 Office for Coastal Management, National Ocean Service, National Oceanic and Atmospheric Administration, U.S. Department of Commerce.

-Copies of the draft Management Plan can be downloaded or viewed on the internet at https://www.greatbay.org/great-bay-draft-management-plan:-public-comment-period.
-The document is also available by sending a written request to the point of contact identified below (see FOR FURTHER INFORMATION).
+The draft environmental assessment describing the proposed boundary expansion can be downloaded or viewed at coast.noaa.gov/czm/compliance/.
+The document is also available by sending a written request to the point of contact identified below (see FOR FURTHER INFORMATION CONTACT).

 Electronic Submission: Submit all electronic public comments by email to Adrianne.Harrison@noaa.gov.

 Comments submitted by any other method or after the comment period may not be considered.
-All comments are a part of the public record and may be publicly accessible.
-Any personally identifiable information (e.g., name, address) submitted voluntarily by the sender may also be accessible.
+All comments are part of the public record and may be publicly accessible.
+Any personal identifying information (e.g., name or address) submitted voluntarily by the sender may also be accessible.
 NOAA will accept anonymous comments.

 Start Further Info

 Adrianne Harrison of NOAA's Office for Coastal Management on contract with Lynker Inc, by email at Adrianne.Harrison@noaa.gov, phone at 603-862-4272, or mail at: Patmarie S. Nedelka, Office for Coastal Management, 1305 East-West Highway, N/ORM, 10th Floor, Silver Spring, MD 20910.